markus-dart/dart/chapter_1/README.md

 ## **`main()`**

 As already ascertained, Dart follows the *C* style syntax, which uses the concept of an ***entry point*** to a program.
 This concept provides languages that are *compiled* to be extremely robust when implementing *Algorithms*.
 Here `main()` acts as the *entry point* for the Dart program.
 It is just like any other *function*, except that, it is *called* first when a program is *executed*.

 ### **Points To Remember**

-- It is important to note that in Dart, everything that can be stored in a *variable* is an *object*.
+- It is important to note that, in Dart, everything that can be stored in a *variable* is an *object* belonging to some class.
+This will become more apparent in the third chapter.

 - An *object* is simply an *instance* of a class.